 Formalized Mathematics

-From 2017 until 2021, my collaborators and I worked on the formal verification of the proof of Hilbert’s Tenth Problem.
-In 2018, we won a Gold Medal and the President’s Prize, at the National Science Fair in Germany (Jugend forscht), for a formally verified proof that exponentiation is Diophantine, the key step in this proof.
+My collaborators and I formally verified the proof of Hilbert’s Tenth Problem in Isabelle.
+In 2018, we received a Gold Medal and the President’s Prize at the German National Science Fair (Jugend forscht) for a formally verified proof that exponentiation is Diophantine.
+The questions surrounding this problem continue to fascinate me eight years later.

-In 2018, I co-organized the Proof Between Generations workshop on the role of formalized mathematics in research and education at the 6th Heidelberg Laureate Forum.
-Following the workshop, many participants contributed to an eponymous collage article, published in the Notices of the AMS in Jan.
-2024, which I co-edited and coauthored.
+Previously, I co-organized the Proof Between Generations workshop on the role of formalized mathematics in research and education at the 6th Heidelberg Laureate Forum (2018).
+Following the workshop, many participants contributed to an eponymous collage article, published in the Notices of the AMS in January 2024, which I co-edited and co-authored.

 Teaching News